The Pay and Non-Pay Content of Job Ads: The Information Content of Job Ads

-\subsection{What do Attractive Employers Offer in Job Ads?}
+These four measures are imperfectly correlated, suggesting that they capture different aspects of employer quality.
+Most correlations fall in the 30--50\% range: for instance, the correlation between pay premiums and Sorkin values is 0.369.\footnote{For the US, the original study \citep[][Table II]{sorkin2018ranking} found this correlation to be 0.53.
+Our setting differs from that in \cite{sorkin2018ranking} along many dimensions: time period, institutions, labor market size (thousands vs.\ millions of employers), wage measures (yearly vs.\ hourly wages), and the definition of employer-to-employer transitions (monthly vs.\ quarterly job spells).} One exception is the strong correlation between the Sorkin value and the poaching index, which we estimate to be 0.876.
+Appendix Table \ref{tab:correlation_quality_measures} provides the full set of correlations across all four measures.

-Are attractive employers more likely to mention certain job attributes in publicly posted vacancies?
-We first investigate whether employers estimated as high-pay or low-pay advertise different types of attributes in their job postings.
-We estimate the regression model:
+\subsubsection{What do Good Employers Advertise in Job Postings?}

-at the establishment-cluster level $g$, where $\text{Attribute}_{g(j)}^k$ is the share of job ads from establishments in cluster $g$ that advertise attribute $k$, $\psi_{g(j)}$ is their estimated pay component, $X_{g(j)}$ is a vector of occupation, industry, and location controls, and $\varepsilon_{g(j)}^{k}$ is an error term.\footnote{For each establishment-cluster \textit{g}, the vector $X_{g(j)}$ controls flexibly for the composition of workers and establishments in our matched employer-employee data, with respect to 2-digit industries, 2-digit occupations, and 10 location groups.
-The patterns we describe below are robust to dropping controls $X_{g(j)}$.} The coefficient of interest is $\alpha_{\psi}^{k}$, which measures to what extent employers with a standard deviation higher pay premium tend to advertise job attribute $k$ conditional on the controls in $X_{g(j)}$.
-We weight by the number of worker-years in each establishment-cluster.
+We first investigate whether employers estimated as high- or low-quality advertise different attributes in their job postings.
+We estimate

-We proceed similarly to study which attributes employers estimated as having high amenity value are more likely to advertise, substituting $a_{g(j)}$ for $\psi_{g(j)}$ in Equation \eqref{eq:reg_attribute_lhs}, from which we obtain a second set of coefficients of interest $\alpha_{a}^{k}$ for each advertised job attribute $k$.
-While the pay and amenity estimates are negatively correlated, as shown in Panel C of Figure \ref{fig:summary_estimates}, there is substantial variation in the employer non-pay values also conditional on the employer pay premiums, and therefore, $\alpha_{a}^{k}$ is not proportional to $- \alpha_{\psi}^{k}$.
+at the employer-cluster level, where $g(j)$ denotes the mapping from an employer $j$ to a cluster $g$, $A_{g(j)}^k$ is the share of job ads from employers in cluster $g$ that advertise attribute $k$, $\widehat{Q}_{g(j)}$ is their estimated quality (one of the measures described above), and $\varepsilon_{g(j)}^{k}$ is an error term.
+The regression is weighted by the number of worker-years in each cluster.